Actively Recruiting

 - Transfer to an acute care hospital

-- Discharged to receive end-of-life hospice measures
+- Discharged to receive end-of-life hospice care

-- Allergic to mupirocin and/or chlorhexidine
+- Allergy to mupirocin or chlorhexidine

-- Active infection at enrollment requiring systemic antibacterial agents
+- Active infection requiring systemic antibacterial agents at enrollment

 - Surgical incision not closed at discharge